Brela/codewars-template/questsCodeExplained.md

 * Anything with kyu in the name will probably be renamed

-* if anyone want's to fix layout, note that the <strong>.displayContent</strong> div and <strong>.displayOnPageLoad</strong> must have equal position and dimension values
+* if anyone want's to fix layout, note that the <strong>.displayContent</strong> div and <strong>.displayOnPageLoad</strong> must have equal position and dimension values so that they line up.
+Also <strong>.kyuVerticalContainer</strong> is the container on left that has all kyu sections.
+The flex-basis and margin on this can be edited along with the .displayContent width to change the overall layout dimensions

 ## JS ##